JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p4-advanced-lane-finding/carnd-advanced-lane-lines/writeup-template.md

 The code that calculates the vehicle's center offset is located in cell block `Draw Lane and Stats Function`, lines `185-191`.

 ### Final Plot of Lane Space and Statistics
-Below are two examples where a projected lane polygon represents the drivable portion of the car's lane as well as the lane's estimated radius of curvature and the vehicle's lateral offset to the lane's center.
+Below are two examples where a projected lane polygon represents the drivable portion of the car's lane as well as the lane's estimated radius of curvature and the vehicle's lateral offset from the lane's center.

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p4-advanced-lane-finding/carnd-advanced-lane-lines/write-up-images/final-output-1.JPG)

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p4-advanced-lane-finding/carnd-advanced-lane-lines/write-up-images/final-output-2.JPG)

 ## Video Pipeline
 The final video submission, `video.mp4`, was created using a python module `MoviePy`.
-The code below (cell block `Full Test Clip - Used for Project Submission`) takes the function `apply_lane_find` (cell block `Full Image Pipeline`) and applies it to each of the video's image frame.
+The code below (cell block `Full Test Clip - Used for Project Submission`) takes the function `apply_lane_find` (cell block `Full Image Pipeline`) and applies it to each of the video's image frames.
 ```python
 from moviepy.editor import VideoFileClip
 clip1 = VideoFileClip(project-video.mp4')